PVDC-project/pvdc_scaled_car/README.md

 ## Overview
 This repository contains datasets obtained from Linear Time-Varying (LTV), Nonlinear Model Predictive Control (NMPC), and Koopman-based Model Predictive Control (KMPC) experiments on a scaled car platform.

+## Additional experiments
+Due to the filesize additional experiments are uploaded on: https://repozitorij.fer.unizg.hr/islandora/object/fer%3A13341

 ## Naming Convention
 The dataset filenames follow a structured naming convention to indicate the specific experiment parameters: